spacewander/debugger-utils/README.md

-# GDB python extend utilities
+# Utilities for extending gdb with python

 ## Usage